Ronikas43/Automatic-Undetek-CS2-Cheats/README.md

 3. Then Double Click on the "Double Click This to Start.bat"

-Made with Claude Sonnet 4.6 and Chatgpt 5.2
+Code made with Claude Sonnet 4.6 and Chatgpt 5.2